Could Clearwater Beach become a hotel haven again?

 But with the slow housing market and many condominium projects at a standstill, Pinellas County leaders are talking about creating incentives that encourage developers to build hotels instead.

-Such discussion has fueled speculation that part of the reason developer Taylor Woodrow pulled the plug Monday on its Clearwater Beach condo-hotel development, Indigo Beach Residences & Suites, is that it might be more lucrative to build a hotel on the former Adam's Mark Hotel site.
+Such discussion has fueled speculation that part of the reason developer Taylor Woodrow pulled the plug Monday on its Clearwater Beach condo-hotel development, Indigo Beach Residences & Suites, is that it might be more lucrative to build a hotel on the old former Adam's Mark Hotel site.

 The Pinellas Planning Council recently recommended a proposal that overhauls county land use rules.
 If approved by local leaders, it would give developers the chance to add more rooms to hotel projects.
 County commissioners will discuss the proposal during a work session next week and decide whether to hold a public hearing.